Agrippine (comics): A social critique in line with Bretécher's work

 Pierre Bourdieu qualifies "Agrippine" as "a rigorous, almost ethnographic […] evocation" of the Parisian intellectual bourgeoisie, grasped in all its aspects: bodily postures, language, concerns (such as the parents' obsession with academic success).
-The issues linked to reconstituted families are particularly exposed.
+The issues linked to stepfamilies are particularly exposed.

 This documentary aspect does not prevent Bretécher from creating "deeply universal" adolescent characters, mocking at the youthism of adults and a skepticism tinged with indifference in the face of their contradictory injunctions.
-This social criticism is in line with the Frustrés (1973-1981), of which Agrippine appears "in a way the bastard girl […], as superficial and selfish as her parents' activists wanted to be committed and determined to change society.
+This social criticism is in line with the Frustrés (1973-1981), of which Agrippine appears "in a way the bastard girl […], as superficial and selfish as her activist parents wanted to be committed and determined to changing society".

 In L'Obs, Bretécher explains the choice of this "horrifying" first name: "She is Nero's mother.
 I wanted someone you wanted to hate right away."

 An inventive language

 Agrippinehas regularly been famous for its formidably inventive language.
-In his previous works, notably Les Frustrés, Bretécher had made language one of the best means of caricaturing the emptiness and contradictions of his archetypal characters.
+In her previous works, notably Les Frustrés, Bretécher had made language one of the best means of caricaturing the emptiness and contradictions of her archetypal characters.

 In Agrippine, the author continues to catalog the tics of language of her contemporaries, while going "well beyond the caricature In fact, she stages French through a contemporary French slang not only restored but also largely invented, for example when she extrapolates adolescent language tics ("poorly digested anglicisms, verlan and elliptical constructions, abbreviations and deformations or that she invites various terms to evoke the complexity of family ties in the age of divorces ("faux-demi", "double-demi", "demi-doubles).
-Bretécher, however, succeeded in giving his inventions an extremely natural aspect, going "always in the direction of the language itself.
+Bretécher, however, succeeded in giving her inventions an extremely natural aspect, going "always in the direction of the language itself.

 This verbal inventiveness testifying to "a keen sense of participant observation. has remained constant throughout the twenty years over which the publication of the series has been spread over.
-She participates greatly inagrippina's humor.
+She participates greatly in Agrippina's humor.